AMReX-Combustion/PeleLMeX/Docs/source/manual/LMeXControls.rst

     * - `coordinates`
       - AMREX_SPACEDIM
       - Cell-center coordinates
+    * - `DistributionMap`
+      - 1
+      - The MPI-rank of each box
+    * - `derUserDefined`
+      - ?
+      - A user-defined derived which number of components is provided by the user (see below).

 Note that `mixture_fraction` and `progress_variable` requires additional inputs from the users as described below.
+The `derUserDefined` allow the user to define its own derived variable which can comprise several components.
+To do so, the user need to copy the Source/DeriveUserDefined.cpp file into his run folder and update the file.
+The number of components is defined based on the size of the vector returned by pelelm_setuserderives().

 PeleLMeX algorithm
 ------------------